Barbog/deja-website/pages/en/faq'ing-read-me.md

-<span style="color:#77011e;"><u>"Why do i need a visa?"</u></span>
+<span style="color:#77011e;"><u>"Why do i need to apply for entry?"</u></span>

-DeJā is an interactive and participatory event, by filling out your visa application you enter the rabbit hole.
+DeJā is an interactive and participatory event, by filling out your entry application you enter the rabbit hole.
 Doing so is your first step in getting involved and shows your interest in participating.
-Once you have submitted your visa, you will receive a notification with details you will need to read and your name will be added to the guest list.
+Once you have submitted your entry, you will receive a notification with details you will need to read and your name will be added to the guest list.